-Sheena Bora trial: Friday fracas in court
+Sheena Bora Trial: Friday fracas in court

 Gunjan: "The higher court has said that the media is the watchdog of society."

-That didn’t suit Badami either, who was still not giving any indication when he would disclose the name of the next witness.
+That did not suit Badami who was still not giving any indication when he would disclose the name of the next witness.

 Shivade got angry and raised his voice: "Let him cite any trial in history where the identity of the witness has not been disclosed to the defence in advance."